-Prerequisite: ASL 221 (Grade of B or higher) or faculty consent
+Prerequisite: ASL 221 with a grade of B or better or faculty consent

 Continues ASL 221 with focus on assimilating previously acquired skills and knowledge and increases proficiency in understanding and using American Sign Language (ASL).
 Addresses debates in ASL.